The 1990s were a great time for British music. Britpop was in full swing, and a number of British singers were making their mark on the music scene.

-So sit back and enjoy some of the biggest hits as we take a look at the careers of 15 of the most famous British singers of the 90s.
+So sit back and enjoy some of the biggest hits as we take a look at the careers of 15 of the greatest and most famous British singers of the ’90s.
+Let’s get started.

 1. Elton John

-Elton John was already famous by the time the 90s rolled around, but he continued his path to superstardom throughout the decade.
+By the time the ’90s rolled around, Elton John, from Middlesex, England, was already a household name, but he continued his path to superstardom throughout the decade.

-In fact, he had the single highest-selling song of the decade.
-His tribute to Diana, Princess of Wales, titled “Candle in the Wind 1997”, sold three million more copies than the runner-up.
+Perhaps the most prominent work of John’s from the ’90s is his single highest-selling song of that decade, which was his tribute to Diana, Princess of Wales.
+Titled “Candle In The Wind 1997,” it sold three million more copies than the runner-up.

 2. David Bowie

-Next, we have David Bowie who came into fame in the 60s, but the 90s saw a unique side of his music career.
+Next, we have David Bowie, who came to fame in the ’60s, but the ’90s saw a unique side of his music career.

-Bowie was also inducted into the Rock and Roll Hall of Fame in 1996 and continued performing until he passed away in 2016.
+Bowie was also inducted into the Rock and Roll Hall of Fame in 1996, and he continued performing until he passed away in 2016.

-In the 90s, he found great success in his solo career.
-His 1993 album went triple platinum and was nominated for the Mercury Prize and Grammy’s Album of the Year.
+During the nineties, he found great success in his solo career.
+His 1993 album Ten Summoner’s Tales went triple Platinum and was nominated for the Mercury Prize and Grammy’s Album of the Year.